vmware-archive/clarity/CODING_GUIDELINES.md

 ## Typescript code

+- All of the components, directives, inputs and outputs must use the `clr` prefix to avoid conflicts with other components and directives.
+The general convention for selectors is `clr-[component-name]` in kebab case (e.g.
+`clr-modal`).
+The general convention for inputs and outputs is `clr[ComponentName][Attribute]` in camel case (e.g.
+`clrModalSize`).
 - No HTTP requests.
 Handling them ourselves makes our user's unit tests very hard to write, and it also forces their server to conform to our object format.
 - Full unit testing coverage.